dotlang/language/README.md

 6. You can import multiple modules with the same package using notation in Example 3.
 7. If an import path starts with `./` or `../` means the module path is relative to the current module.
 8. It is an error if as a result of imports, there are two exactly similar bindings (same name and type) in use.
 In this case, none of conflicting bindings will be available for use.
+9. You can merge multiple modules' bindings into a single namespace (Example 9).

 **Examples**